syntro-opensource/ssdev/docs/os/windows.md

 This means that it is best practice to use git inside the distro.
 You can open any project in VSCode by typing `code .` in the respective directory.

+> **Known Issue with Docker**: ssdev uses bind mounts for the host data (the web directory), but it seems like there is a
+> problem remounting these mounts after a restart of your computer.
+The quickfix is rather simple: delete the
+> `<project>_host_data` volume using the GUI or the docker command in WSL.
+After that, `ssdev up` will work correctly
+> again.